History of Game of Thrones in Timeline

 January 2007: Series Development Begins

-In August 2007, the first draft of the pilot script for Game of Thrones, written by Benioff and Weiss, was submitted.
+In August 2007, the first draft of the pilot script for Game of Thrones, written by David Benioff and D.B.
+Weiss, was submitted to HBO.

-In June 2008, the second draft of the pilot script for Game of Thrones, written by Benioff and Weiss, was submitted.
+In June 2008, the second draft of the Game of Thrones pilot script, by Benioff and Weiss, was submitted.

-From 2008, Northern Ireland's creative industries saw an estimated 12.4 percent growth in arts, entertainment, and recreation jobs due to the production of Game of Thrones and other TV series.
+Between 2008 and 2013, Northern Ireland's creative industries saw an estimated 12.4 percent growth in arts, entertainment, and recreation jobs.

 July 26, 2010: Principal Photography Begins